 - Proposal addresses a topic not covered in the regular curriculum and syllabus includes a statement describing the purpose of the reading group

 - Syllabus includes sufficient meeting times and notes how long each meeting session is scheduled to be.
+(Please note the semester is 13 weeks long and the group must meet for at least 750 minutes.)

 - Syllabus explicitly states attendance policy